Simão Júnior

-Aurísio Saliu Fernandes Embalo Júnior (born 29 August 1998) known as Simão Júnior, is a footballer who plays for Feirense as a defender.
+Aurísio Saliu Fernandes Embalo Júnior (born 29 August 1998) known as Simão Júnior, is a professional footballer who currently plays as a centre-back for FK Banga Gargždai.
 Born in Portugal, he represents Guinea-Bissau national football team internationally.

 Club career

 He made his professional debut for Cova da Piedade on 1 March 2020 in the LigaPro.

 International career

 He made his debut for Guinea-Bissau national football team on 26 March 2021 in an AFCON 2021 qualifier against Eswatini.